Date of Award

 As of June 2016, TrusNet has successfully achieved a basic authentication and communication protocol on Windows 7, OSX, Linux 14 and the Intel Edison.
 TrusNet uses RC-4 as its stream cipher and RSA as its public-key algorithm, although both of these are easily configurable.
 Along with the library, TrusNet also enables the building of a unit testing suite, a simple UI application designed to visualize the basics of the system and a build with hooks into the I/O pins of the Intel Edison allowing for a basic demonstration of the system.

 Bedard, Adrian and Bedard, Jonathan, "TrusNet: Peer-to-Peer Cryptographic Authentication" (2016).
-Computer Engineering Senior Theses.
+Computer Science and Engineering Senior Theses.
 71.